calthoff/songogram/README.md

-<h1> Sonogram Documentation </h1>
+<h1> Songogram Documentation </h1>
-This is the documentation for Sonogram: an open-source webapp for sending sonograms to your friends.
-A sonogram is a robocall that reads your friend the lyrics of a song on the phone with a follow-up text.
+This is the documentation for Songogram: an open-source webapp for sending songograms to your friends.
+A songogram is a robocall that reads your friend the lyrics of a song on the phone with a follow-up text.